bm2-lab/MetaTopics/Readme.md

 ```
 ## [1] 39 88
 ```
-The final data has 39 samples and 88 microbial.
+After the pre-processing, the final data contains 39 samples with 88 microbes annotations.
-- After the final data formated, you can use cross validation to find the appropriate topic number for topic model.
-The function **selectK** could be used to do this and the function **plot_perplexity** could help to visualize the returned perplexity and likelihood.
+- With the processed data in-hand, users can use cross validation to find the appropriate topic number for topic model.
+The function **selectK** could be used to select the appropriate topic number and the function **plot_perplexity** helps to visualize the returned perplexity and likelihood in the topic number selection.

 ```r
 library(slam)